netlify/cli/CONTRIBUTING.md

 npm test
 ```

+**NOTE:**

-**NOTE:** we run some integration tests against an active Netlify account.
-For these tests to pass you'll need to
+Running some integration tests requires an active Netlify account to create a live site.

-provide a Netlify auth token (using the `NETLIFY_AUTH_TOKEN` environment variable) or login via `./bin/run login` before
-running the tests.
+You can either provide a [Netlify Auth Token](https://docs.netlify.com/cli/get-started/#obtain-a-token-in-the-netlify-ui) (through the `NETLIFY_AUTH_TOKEN` environment variable) or login via `./bin/run login` before running the tests.

+The tests those count towards Netlify build minutes since they build a site locally and deploy it using the API.

+> You can disable these tests by setting the `NETLIFY_TEST_DISABLE_LIVE` environment variable to `true`.

 In watch mode: